-In general, full-time doctoral students take the qualifying exam and submit their portfolio during their fourth or fifth semester of the program (after completion of between 27 and 45 hours of coursework).
+In general, full-time doctoral students take the qualifying exam during their fourth or fifth semester of the program (after completion of between 27-45 hours of coursework).
 Completing the qualifying process at this time helps ensure timely progress towards degree.